 - Don’t have any fast parts in their solos

-[Note: The above does not apply if your favorite music is virtuoso guitar playing such as Neo-Classical Heavy Metal where the ability to play fast is mandatory.
+[Note: The above does not apply if your favorite music is virtuoso guitar playing such as Neo-Classical Heavy Metal where the ability to play guitar fast is mandatory.
 However, even if you love that music, speed still comes last.
 Yngwie Malmsteen can play a trillion notes in a minute, but you will also find mastery in every other aspect of his playing – his vibrato, his bends, his extensive knowledge of scales and chords, and the ability to apply them creatively, his dynamics – the list is endless.
 And it would be a huge underestimation of Malmsteen and other virtuoso guitar players to think they can just play very fast.
 They can do a lot more than that!]

 As an example to explain how solos can be fast in only a few places, I will be using my own solos from the last song I recorded with my band Blue Sky Abyss.
 The song, Mind Is A Hurricane, has a lot of guitar licks and solos, all of which I play myself, thus I can reveal the thinking process behind their creation.